LingaHarishKumar/Breast-Cancer-Detection/README.md

 3) LOGISTIC REGRESSION
 4) KNEIGHBOUR CLASSIFIER

-I have used Grid Search to see which is the best parameter for a pmodel.
+I have used Grid Search to see which is the best parameter for each model.